How Does the Electoral College Work?

 Once every four years, eligible citizens vote to elect their candidate to be the next president of the United States.
 Despite what most people think, citizens do not vote for their chosen presidential candidate.
 Instead, they vote for the “slate of electors” who pledge to cast their votes on behalf of the citizens in the electoral college.

-In every state, political parties choose electors for each candidate running for the presidency.
+In every state, political parties choose electors for each presidential candidate.
 This usually happens at their respective state conventions.
 On Election Day, the voters will vote for the electors.
-In most states, the electors will cast their vote for the candidate with the majority votes.
+In most states, the electors will vote for the candidate with the plurality of votes.

-After the election concludes, the state governor prepares a "certificate of ascertainment" that has the list of the electors.
+After the election, the state governor prepares a "certificate of ascertainment."
+That has the list of the electors.
 The certificate also officially declares the candidate as the winner in that state.

 How Are the Electoral Votes Distributed Among States?